Who would have thought that you could make a tonne of money from cart abandonment?

 Think of it this way:

-You cart abandoner has gone from completely forgetting about their purchase, to being forced to make a fifty fifty decision.
+Your cart abandoner has gone from completely forgetting about their purchase, to being forced to make a fifty-fifty decision.

 Here’s the winner copy with 36% open 11% click rate, without a discount:

 This email should follow your second email in 48 hours tops.
-This email typically has the lowest engagement in the campaign, so you can really go for broke and fire all your remaining bullets.
+It typically has the lowest engagement in the campaign, so you can really go for broke and fire all your remaining bullets.

 “You forgot how much you want to buy this!” is one of our most successful subjects (27%, 5%).